Exclusive: Germany lists reservations on EADS/BAE deal

 Barring an extension, EADS and BAE have until October 10 under UK takeover rules to set out detailed plans for the merger.

 EADS is controlled by a core group of French and German public and industrial interests.
-German carmaker Daimler (DAIGn.DE), French media firm Lagardere (LAGA.PA) and the French state all hold substantial direct stakes.
+German carmaker Daimler, French media firm Lagardere and the French state all hold substantial direct stakes.

 In addition to concerns about takeovers and jobs, the ministry paper showed Berlin is unhappy with plans to value EADS at 60 percent of the combined company.
 Sources have also told Reuters that Daimler feels the deal undervalues EADS.